Table of Contents

 An e-commerce loan is any type of small business loan that is used to start or expand an online retail business.
 It might also provide the funding to add an e-commerce component to a traditional brick-and-mortar business.

-An e-commerce loan can be short-term or long-term, and comes with varying rates, terms, costs, and required qualifications.
-You can find e-commerce business loans at banks, through Small Business Association (SBA) lenders, or via an online lending platform.
+An e-commerce loan can be short-term or long-term and comes with varying rates, terms, costs, and required qualifications.
+You can find e-commerce business loans at banks, through Small Business Administration (SBA) lenders, or via an online lending platform.

 E-commerce business loans work like other types of small business loans.
 You can find unsecured loans that don’t require collateral or secured loans backed by your business assets or the equipment you’re purchasing.
-Interest rates can be fixed or variable, with repayment terms lasting anywhere from six months to 25 years.
+Interest rates can be fixed or variable, with repayment terms lasting up to 25 years.

-With a traditional term loan, you would receive the loan amount (principle) and then begin making regular payments (principle plus interest) on a predetermined schedule for the life of the loan.
+With a traditional term loan, you would receive the loan amount (principal) and then begin making regular payments (toward principal plus interest) on a predetermined schedule for the life of the loan.

 E-commerce financing is a broad term that covers many types of business loans.
 Here are some options you may want to consider.